https://www.tadfitchsauthorpage.com/

 unreliable.
 By sifting through the evidence, we conclude that

-Woolner’s version of events is actually heavily supported by other
+Woolner’s version of events is actually heavily supported by

-witnesses and evidence.
+other witnesses and evidence.

 • The Record Speaks!

-This article by Sam Halpern, Bill Wormstedt and myself serves as a
+This article by Sam Halpern, Bill Wormstedt and myself serves as

-position that Titanic survivor Hugh Woolner’s testimony is
+our position that Titanic survivor Hugh Woolner’s

 • Shots in the Dark

-This article is an objective study of eyewitness statements as to
+This article is an objective study of eyewitness statements as

-new evidence as it is uncovered.
+updated to reflect new evidence as it is uncovered.

 • Time and Again - Titanic's Final Hours

-How much time separated the Titanic's clocks from New York Time on
+How much time separated the Titanic's clocks from New York Time

-the night of the disaster?
+on the night of the disaster?
 This article, co-authored

 by Mark Chirnside, Tad Fitch, Ioannis Georgiou, Steve Hall,